pynapple-org/pynapple/README.rst

 PYthon Neural Analysis Package.

-pynapple is a Python library for analysing neurophysiological data.
-It allows to handle time series and epochs but also to use generic functions for neuroscience such as tuning curves and cross-correlogram of spikes.
-It is heavily based on neuroseries.
+pynapple is a Python library for neurophysiological data analysis.
+The goal is to offer a versatile set of tools to study typical data in the field, i.e. time series (spike times, behavioral events, etc.) and time intervals (trials, brain states, etc.).
+It also provides users with generic functions for neuroscience such as tuning curves and cross-correlograms.